dawichi/blog/src/content/blog/callbacks-vs-promises.md

 2. When the `xhr.onload` event is triggered, we execute the `callback` function passing an error or the data.

 By this way, we can get data from the server without worrying about the request status, because we can handle both cases with inside callback.
-Notice that we define the logic of the callback in the function call and not in the function definition, so we can reuse the same function for different requests with different implmentations.
+Notice that we define the logic of the callback in the function call and not in the function definition, so we can reuse the same function for different requests with different implementations.

 ### The problem: Callback Hell

 There is a problem with this approach.
 If we have a lot of callbacks nested, it can be hard to read and understand.

-Example, let's create a 3-step process with callbacks.
+For example, let's create a 3-step process with callbacks.
 In this case, our process will be:

 1. Get a cup
 2. Fill the cup with coffee